Hormel Foods Corp

 Coverage of water quality risk assessment

-The company mentions it has two production locations in the US and three internationally that are in regions defined as high or extremely high water risk by WRI Aqueduct Water Risk Atlas.
-It discloses the main watersheds that receive its wastewater but it does not explain which ones are at risk from water quality.
+The company mentions that it has two production locations in the US and three internationally, all of which are located in regions defined as having high or extremely high water risk by the WRI Aqueduct Water Risk Atlas.
+It discloses the main watersheds that receive its wastewater, but it does not explain which ones are at risk due to water quality issues.

 Transparency and disclosure of water quality indicators